clefemine/School_District_Analysis/README.md

  - Software: Anaconda - Jupyter Notebook (imported; Pandas, Numby)

 ## Summary

 ### Q&A Based on Challenge
-Questions to answer:

 How is the district summary affected?
-      The passing percentages of math,reading, and overall scores decreased by 1%.
+- The passing percentages of math/reading, and overall scores decreased by 1%.

 How is the school summary affected?
+- There is a dramatic drop in percentages of math/reading and overall scores at Thomas High School.
+No other school is affected.

 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance, relative to the other schools?
+- Thomas High School loses its spot in the top 5 overall scores but it does not get placed in the bottom 5 schools.

 How does replacing the ninth-grade scores affect the following?

 Math and Reading Scores by Grade:
+- This only affects the 9th grade class of Thomas High School, because it is replaced with "NaN".

 Scores by School Spending:
+- The only spending range affected is $630-644.
+Here the percent of passing math/reading and overall scores has decreased.

 Scores by School Size:
+- The medium (1000-2000) school size is affected by the change.
+The percentage of math/reading and overall scores has decreased.

 Scores by School Type:
+- Charter schools are affected and their percentage of math/reading and overall scores has decreased by 3-4%.